How Targeted Nutrition Can Empower Health Outcomes

 GLP-1 users can be grouped into five categories: Metabolic Maintenance Users, Comorbidity-Managed Patients, Performance-Driven Adopters, Lifestyle-Oriented Users, and Medically-Directed Intermittent Users.

-These consumers value science-based, targeted support formulations that complement GLP-1 pharmacology without interference.
+These consumers value science-based, targeted support formulations that complement GLP-1 pharmacology without interfering with it.
 Key priorities include maintaining gastrointestinal comfort, muscle integrity, and metabolic balance.

 Evolving Use and Emerging Needs